 - a.
 Being in the presence of alcohol while under 21, unless in one's own living space when the alcohol is in possession of a roommate or their guest(s) who is/are 21 or older - b.
-Knowingly consuming alcohol in the presence of students who are under 21 as someone of legal drinking age, unless as the guest of an underage student's roommate who is also 21 or older - c.
-Use or possession of alcohol in building/floor lounges, hallways, other public areas, or with the door to a living space (room, suite, apartment, or house) being open - d.
-Possession of paraphernalia or participating in drinking games that contribute to high-risk consumption (beer bongs or funnels, beer pong, etc.) - e.
-Possession of excessive amounts of alcohol, including kegs - f.
+Use or possession of alcohol in building/floor lounges, hallways, other public areas, or with the door to a living space (room, suite, apartment, or house) being open - c.
+Possession of paraphernalia or participating in drinking games that contribute to high-risk consumption (beer bongs or funnels, beer pong, etc.) - d.
+Possession of excessive amounts of alcohol, including kegs - e.
 Possession of empty alcohol containers, or collections or displays of containers that contain or previously contained alcohol